-Alan has more than 35 years of broad business experience with extensive expertise in the areas of corporate finance, business management, strategic planning, complex financing transactions, capital formation, mergers and acquisitions, financial and SEC reporting, and corporate restructuring, including considerable experience across the restaurant, resort, hospitality and grocery/convenience store sectors.
+Alan is a Senior Managing Director with more than 35 years of broad business experience with extensive expertise in the areas of corporate finance, business management, strategic planning, complex financing transactions, capital formation, mergers and acquisitions, financial and SEC reporting, and corporate restructuring, including considerable experience across the restaurant, resort, hospitality, and grocery/convenience store sectors.

-Alan was one of the original partners of Mackinac Partners and served in that capacity for more than 10 years.
+Alan was one of the original partners of Mackinac Partners (acquired by Accordion in 2021) and served in that capacity for more than 10 years.
 During this time, he led numerous restructuring transactions including serving as a Chapter 11 and Chapter 7 Trustee in a large vacation ownership and land development bankruptcy case and leading the Chapter 11 restructuring of a national commercial bakery.
 He has also served as an expert and fact witness in multiple litigation and bankruptcy cases.

-Prior to Mackinac Partners, Alan was a Managing Director for KPMG’s Southeastern United States Corporate Recovery Group.
+Prior to Accordion, Alan was a Managing Director for KPMG’s Southeastern United States Corporate Recovery Group.
 He has also held various C-level positions for distressed organizations in the retail and hospitality industries including:

-Al is a Magna cum laude graduate from Western Kentucky University.
+Alan is a magna cum laude graduate from Western Kentucky University.
 He is also a Certified Public Accountant and a Certified Insolvency and Restructuring Advisor.